GAM-team/GAM/wiki/Chrome-Policies.md

   allowedDomainsForApps: TYPE_LIST
     Whether the OS version updates will be set to a version defined in the manifest of a kiosk app.

+chrome.users.SecondaryGoogleAccountUsage: Managed account as secondary account.
+  secondaryGoogleAccountUsage: TYPE_ENUM
+    ALL: All usages of managed accounts are allowed.
+    PRIMARY_ACCOUNT_SIGNIN: Block addition of a managed account as secondary account (in-session).

 chrome.users.SecurityKeyAttestation: Security key attestation.
   securityKeyPermitAttestation: TYPE_LIST
     Enter URL or domain.
 Specifies URLs and domains for which no prompt will be shown when attestation certificates from security keys are requested.
 Additionally, a signal will be sent to the security key indicating that individual attestation may be used.
 Without this, users will be prompted in Chrome 65+ when sites request attestation of security keys.
 URLs (like "https://example.com/some/path") will only match as U2F AppIDs.
 Domains (like "example.com") only match as WebAuthn RP IDs.
 Thus, to cover both U2F and WebAuthn APIs for a given site, both the AppID URL and domain would need to be listed.